 - A practice to demonstrate how pious or devoted we are

-- A way to suffer for God
+- A way to suffer in order to get closer to God (penance)

 - A means of gaining salvation or righteousness in God’s eyes